 - Market your content unabashedly in ways online that help it get discovered

 - Measure your results and tweak how you market

-Content marketing ensures that your brand builds thought leadership through content that the audience can appreciate and helps your brand grow.
-This is also a long-term strategy and requires a lot of dedicated work.
+Content marketing ensures that your brand builds thought leadership.
+This is through content that the audience can appreciate and helps your brand grow.
+It is also a long-term strategy and requires a lot of dedicated work.
 This is definitely a more expensive endeavour than simply link building but the benefits of this are much more significant as well.
 According to LinkedIn, 44% of marketers outsource their writing while 74.2% of companies indicate that content marketing is increasing the lead quality and quantity according to Curata.
 Not sure if you want to engage in content marketing yet?
 See how 2Stallion has helped several clients increase traffic through improved SEO.